Reilamos/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96445453/152727149-ec71fb8b-de45-4084-9c7c-1fd65b1f167c.png)

   - The Rural demographic is the lowest amount of riders, drivers, and total fares.
 The average Fare per Ride however is the most.
-  -Urban Cities have the most of riders, drivers, and total fares.
+  - Urban Cities have the most of riders, drivers, and total fares.
 The average Fare per Ride however is the least.

 ### Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.